reilabs/llvm-to-cairo/docs/Getting LLVM IR Output.md

 ## Rust

-`rustc` will emit LLVM IR when passed the `--emit=llvm-ir` flag.
+`rustc` will emit LLVM IR when passed the `--emit=llvm-ir` flag, and LLVM bytecode when passed the `--emit=llvm-bc`.
 This will output `.ll` files into the `target` directory corresponding to your compiled file.
-For more information, see the [`rustc` developer guide](https://rustc-dev-guide.rust-lang.org/backend/debugging.html).
+For more information, see the
+[`rustc` developer guide](https://rustc-dev-guide.rust-lang.org/backend/debugging.html).

 - This can be passed to the correct compiler when using cargo by calling